JanssenProject/jans/jans-fido2/docs/METRICS_WIKI.md

 **What to check:**

-- Application logs for a message like “FIDO2 metrics aggregation scheduler initialized” to confirm the scheduler is running.
+- Application logs for a message like "FIDO2 metrics aggregation scheduler initialized" to confirm the scheduler is running.
 - Configuration for aggregation cron expressions if you have customized them.
 - If running in a cluster, verify that the distributed lock or cluster configuration for the aggregation jobs is correct.
 If the lock is unavailable, the job should still run in single-node fallback mode (check logs).